Table of Contents

-- How, when and how often dogs ovulate and get pregnant;
+- When, how, and how often dogs ovulate and get pregnant;

-- How long do dogs stay pregnant and the size of litters;
+- How long do dogs stay pregnant (dog gestation period), and what is the size of litters;

 - How to feed a pregnant dog and what nutrition she requires;